sorted01/Filametrix/README.md

 say thank you to "https://www.printables.com/de/@MakeAUsername_285162"

+#### Update for Revo Micro
+- SB_RevoMicro_back
+- SB_RevoMicro_front

+by Leif Lang - NOTE: Remixed from the Official Stealthburner and the remixed version for the Revo Voron by Russel Gower

 ## Motivation
 I was looking at the ERCF MMU for several month now.
 What always kept me from starting the project were the discussions about issues and problems with  filament tip forming.
 Suddenly a new company showed us how they do it quite reliable.
 They just cut the filament.
 Further motivated and inspired by the design of @pure100kim who has built the [ERCF_Filament_Cutting_MOD](https://github.com/pure100kim/ERCF_Filament_Cutting_MOD) I started to build my own version of it.